kanannuruyevs/kanannuruyevs/README.md

 ### There are a couple of things here to mention about me ⚡:

 - Currently stopped learning Python 👨🏻‍💻 and might be trying to come back as soon as possible to begin with small projects 🔭.
-- Interested in exploring software that can increase productivity by customizing the user experience of operating systems and browsers with both functional and visually appealing designs.
+- Interested in exploring software 💻 that can increase productivity by customizing the user experience of operating systems and browsers with both functional and visually appealing designs 🌟.
-- Listening to good music 🎶 and watching the content philosophy and ASMR helps me relax during stressful times, especially when I'm exhausted by doing research.
 - Open to collaborate with like-minded people 👯 and share ideas to help each other for future progression 🌱.

 ### Please feel free to contact me to ask about what I'm currently doing and to discuss how we may collaborate on new creative projects.
 Reach me out: